Last Updated on October 7, 2023

-Looking at the picture above, the first thing I think of is jealousy.
-I’m not usually the jealous type of person but looking at the photo above, I will openly admit that I am jealous of the guy.
-Oh, and I am jealous of the girl.
+Looking at the picture above, the first thing I think of is envy.
+I’m not usually an envious type of person but looking at the photo above, I will openly admit that I am envious of the guy.
+Oh, and I am envious of the girl.
 Within this picture, I see two young people hugging each other, able to be openly affectionate with one another in public without a fear in the world.
 I see a life that I can only hope and pray to one day have.
 I don’t believe any amount of words, not even a thousand as instructed in this challenge could ever put into words just how badly I wish I could mimic what is taking place in this photo.

 I know people will say that I am fortunate enough to live in a mostly liberal area and that the people around here are rather accepting of gay couples, but regardless, I can not shake the feeling that there will always be limitations on just how affectionate gay couples can be in public places.
 There will always be that ‘one person’ who gay people are afraid are watching and judging when they are with their boyfriends.